moabb.pipelines.classification.SSVEP_TRCA#

 - Parameters:

-n_fbands (int, default=5) – Number of sub-bands N_m for the filter bank decomposition.
+n_fbands (int) – Number of sub-bands \(N_m\) for the filter bank decomposition.
 Each sub-band captures different harmonic components of the SSVEP.
+Defaults to

-is_ensemble (bool, default=True) – If True, use ensemble TRCA which combines spatial filters from all stimulus frequencies for improved robustness.
+5.is_ensemble (bool) – If True, use ensemble TRCA which combines spatial filters from all stimulus frequencies for improved robustness.
 If False, use only the class-specific spatial filter.
+Defaults to

-Method for computing the inter-trial covariance matrix \mathbf{S}:
+Method for computing the inter-trial covariance matrix \(\mathbf{S}\).
+Defaults to

 - fb_coefs#